Improving Ontology Requirements Engineering with OntoChat and Participatory Prompting: Acknowledgements

-This work was partially supported by the HE project MuseIT, co-funded by the European Union under Grant Agreement No. 101061441.
+This work was partially supported by the MuseIT project, co-funded by the European Union through the Horizon Europe Framework Program (Grant Agreement No. 101061441).
 The views and opinions expressed in this work are those of the authors and do not necessarily reflect the views of the European Union or the European Research Executive Agency.